It almost seems like magic, doesn’t it?

 As journalist Lionel Laurent explains for Bloomberg, “this is virtual money with a real carbon footprint.”

 How can companies reduce their cloud computing reduce carbon emissions?

 There are many ways that data centers can run “greener”.

 1. Improve the efficiency of their data centers

 In a 2019 Wired article rating the level of greenness of Google Cloud, Amazon Web Services (AWS) and Microsoft Azure, three metrics are broken down: infrastructure efficiency (think lights and cooling), server efficiency and electricity sources.

 You can bet that the tech giants that dominate the cloud computing industry ensure that their data centers operate as efficiently as possible.
 After all, less energy consumed equals less dollars spent, equals higher profits.

 So, they automate everything possible — virtual machines to limit server downtime, high-density storage, turbo-speed networking, custom airflow systems, and other innovations — in order to run their centers using the least amount of energy.

-Google uses AI to reduce cooling costs and optimize energy efficiency.
+Google uses AI (Artificial Intelligence) to reduce cooling costs and optimize energy efficiency.
 Amazon uses recycled water for cooling.
 Microsoft even launched an underwater data center to reduce cooling costs.
 (Yes, really: check out Project Natick.)